-Mr Ian Lowe CEO and Executive Director (Age 43) lan Lowe is one of Australia's most experienced digital media executives, having built and run a number of successful global media technology companies from Australia.
-He has also forged an impeccable reputation in the advertising, media and technology community domestically and internationally, and has a deep understanding of both agency (demand-side) and publisher (supply-side) businesses.
+Mr Ian Lowe CEO and Executive Director

+Ian Lowe is one of Australia's most experienced digital media executives, having built and run a number of successful global media technology companies from Australia.
+He has also forged an impeccable reputation in the advertising, media and technology community domestically and internationally, and has a deep understanding of both agency [demand-side] and publisher [supply-side] businesses.

-Mr Lowe previously held the role of Chief Executive Officer of Facilitate Digital Ltd, and prior to that, worked for and managed numerous other media and media technology businesses including Traffion, Red Sheriff, PMP Limited, and George Patterson Bates.
+Mr Lowe previously held the role of Chief Executive Officer of Facilitate Digital Ltd and, prior to that, worked for and managed numerous other media and media technology businesses including Traffion, Red Sheriff, PMP Limited, and George Patterson Bates.

+Mr Chris Morris

+Non-Executive Director

-Mr Chris Morris Non-Executive Director (Age 65) Chris Morris is among Australia's most accomplished entrepreneurs and business leaders, having founded Computershare (ASX:CPU) in 1978 - one of Australia's most successful global technology companies.
+Chris Morris is among Australia's most accomplished entrepreneurs and business leaders, having founded Computershare [ASX:CPU] in 1978 - one of Australia's most successful global technology companies.

 Mr Morris was Chief Executive Officer of Computershare from 1990 to 2006, and Executive Chairman from 2006 to 2010.
 He is now Non-Executive Chairman of Computershare.

-Mr Morris has extensive knowledge of the securities industry from both a national and international perspective, and his diverse experience in building and managing a large global enterprise will aid Webfirm in its international expansion aspirations.
+Mr Morris has extensive knowledge of the securities industry from both a national and international perspective, and his diverse experience in building and managing a large global enterprise will aid Adslot in its international expansion aspirations.

 Chris is a member of the Remuneration Committee and also the Audit & Risk Committee.
-Chris is also Chair of Smart Parking Limited (ASX:SPZ).
+Chris is also Chair of Smart Parking Limited [ASX:SPZ].

-Ms Tiffany Fuller Non-Executive Director (Age 43) Ms Fuller is a qualified Chartered Accountant who has a 20 year career across Chartered Accounting, Corporate Finance, Investment Banking and Private Equity.
+Ms Tiffany Fuller

+Ms Fuller is a qualified Chartered Accountant who has a 20-year career across Chartered Accounting, Corporate Finance, Investment Banking and Private Equity.
 Ms Fuller joined Rothschild Australia in 1997 in the Investment Banking Group after 8 years at Arthur Andersen in Audit, Corporate Finance and Management Consulting in Australia, UK and the United States.